Pagure/pagure/doc/configuration.rst

 VIRUS_SCAN_ATTACHMENTS
 ~~~~~~~~~~~~~~~~~~~~~~

-This setting configures whether attachments are scanned for viruses on
+This configuration key configures whether attachments are scanned for viruses on
 upload.
 For more information, see the install.rst guide.

 Defaults to: ``False``